nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Aspect: How to show find appointment.**

 - **Alternative 1 (Current choice)**: Find the information based on what the user has provided (name, date).
+  - Pros: Fast and easy to find by date and name
+  - Cons: Confusing syntax from user's perspective

 - **Alternative 2**: Create different find commands, find by date, find by name etc.
+  - Pros: Much easy in terms of user experience
+  - Cons: Harder to implement as more code needs to be written.

 <br>